saumethan/Bus-Tracker/readme.md

 # TODO List

-- When the buses auto update due to timeout all the buses in the uk show up
+- ADD IN STOP LAT AND LON when a bus is clicked on in the stops

 # CM2104 Group Project Repository